afeld/computing-in-context/project_1.md

   - In other words, don't use [`plot()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html), [plotly](https://plotly.com/python/), or any other external packages.
 - [General requirements](notebooks.md#visualizations)

 We'll talk about data visualization in more detail in [week 10](index.md#schedule), but none of that knowledge is expected to complete this.
-In other words, it's fine if your visualization is "bad" (doesn't follow best practices), since it's not assumed that you've learned those yet.

 ### Example